John Sears (racing driver)

 John Hamilton "Big" Sears (May 9, 1936 – November 1, 1999) was a NASCAR Grand National and Winston Cup Series driver from Ellerbe, North Carolina, USA.

 Career

-He competed in 318 Cup Series events in his career, earning forty-eight top-fives, 127 top-tens, two poles, and five top-ten point finishes.
-Sears was known for driving his salmon-colored #4 car that he personally owned.
-He debuted in Savannah driving John Black's #81 to a decent eighth-place finish.
-The best points finish for Sears is fifth which he achieved back-to-back in 1967 and 1968.
+Sears competed in 318 Cup Series events in his career, earning forty-eight top-fives, 127 top-tens, two poles, and five top-ten point finishes.
+Sears was known for driving his salmon-colored No. 4 car that he personally owned.
+He debuted in Savannah driving John Black's No. 81 to a decent eighth-place finish.
+The best points finish for Sears was fifth, which he achieved back-to-back in 1967 and 1968.
 He retired after a dismal 1973 season in which he was plagued with engine and mechanical failures.